Convert 20 Lbs To Kilos

 Q: Is it always necessary to use the full conversion factor (0.453592)?

 A: No, the level of precision needed determines the number of significant figures used.
 For most everyday purposes, rounding to a few decimal places is sufficient.
-However, for scientific or engineering applications, higher precision is usually necessary.
+Still, for scientific or engineering applications, higher precision is usually necessary.

 Q: How can I convert kilograms back to pounds?